Viththiya Nagendram - Accounting and Finance BA

 Strategic Management aims to provide an understanding of strategic analysis, strategic decision-making and strategic processes within and between organisations.
 The module content combines approaches to strategic management, concepts and frameworks, and issues in strategic management.
 In particular, the themes covered include: internal and external environment analysis, strategic options, selection and evaluation, organisational structure and culture, the role of knowledge, technology, innovation and entrepreneurship, not-for profit and social enterprises, corporate social responsibility, international strategies, strategic change and building a cohesive strategy.
 Case studies, which are used throughout the module, provide a vehicle for exploring the relationship between theory and practice in organisations and analysing the implications for strategic direction.

+The module helps prepare students to acquire and develop the employability and transferable skills necessary to search and successfully apply for work experience and graduate opportunities in the commercial and public sector and postgraduate study.
 The curriculum builds on employability support offered at Stage 1 providing intermediate level knowledge and exercises in application writing, CVs, careers advice, interview and assessment centre techniques, numeracy and competency tests, and psychometric evaluation.

 Your final year allows you to develop your specialist knowledge with a range of optional modules covering topics such as taxation, auditing, advanced financial accounting and advanced management accounting.
 You also have the opportunity to modules from our wider KBS portfolio of business-related topics.
 This allows you to tailor your degree to your future career and lifelong learning requirements.